wcm-io/wcm-io-handler/richtext/src/site/markdown/rte-link-plugin.md

 })(window.jQuery);
 ````

-For more details have a look into the [sources of the wcm.io Rich Text Handler link plugin][rte-link-plugin-sources].
+For more details have a look into the [sources of the wcm.io RichText Handler link plugin][rte-link-plugin-sources].